 In 2017, Pacific Women established the Fiji Women’s Fund (the Fund).
 The Fund aims to support women’s groups, organisations and networks in Fiji to expand and enhance their work on women’s empowerment and gender equality through grants and capacity strengthening.
 One of the outcomes of the Fund is to transition to an independent local entity with secured resourcing from other donors, private sector and local philanthropy by June 2022.

 For more information, see the Pacific Women website.

 Seasonal Worker Programme (SWP)

 Fiji is an active participant in the SWP.
 In June 2015, the Australian Government announced an expansion of the SWP by removing the annual limit on the number of seasonal workers who can participate in the program.
 The program was also expanded to include the accommodation as well as the agriculture sector, providing more opportunities for Fijians to participate.
 As of 31 August 2018, 629 Fijian workers (83 women and 546 men) have participated in the program.

-More information can be found on the Seasonal Worker Programme website.
+More information on Seasonal Worker Programme